List of Kansas Jayhawks men's basketball seasons: Notes

 In 1919, Karl Schlademan coached, and won, the first game of the season before relinquishing the coaching position to Allen in order to concentrate on his duties as head track coach.

 In 1947, Howard Engleman coached 14 games (going 8–6) after Allen was ordered to take a rest following the 13th game of the season.
 Engleman was never officially a head coach at the university.

-In 2022, Bill Self served a four game suspension for recruiting violations.
+In November 2022, Bill Self served a four game suspension for recruiting violations.
 Norm Roberts was acting head coach during the suspension.
-Self also missed all 5 of the Jayhawks postseason games but received credit for the postseason victories.
+Self also missed all 5 of the Jayhawks postseason games in March 2023 due to heart issues but received credit for the postseason victories.